A 24-hour café-bar with a homey feel and lots of great furniture to lounge on…

 Admirably, Mein Haus am See is open 24 hours a day, seven days a week.
 During the daytime, a mix of locals, Mitte hipsters and freelancers wander in to lounge, chat or work amongst the old school armchairs and sofas and chip away at the simple menu (scrambled eggs and soups, croissants and breakfasts, plus teas served with jam and flavoured coffees).

 In the evening the place gets increasingly buzzier as the light dims, the coffee machine quietens and the cocktails come out.
-There are DJs on Thursday nights and occasional special events like erotic evenings and a forthcoming Spanish wine and tapas event hosted by friends from Madrid.
+There are DJs at weekends and occasional special events like erotic evenings and a forthcoming Spanish wine and tapas event hosted by friends from Madrid.